davidpallmann/hashnode-backups/cldonoe2t000009jwes0vbsze.md

 ## How to Try AWS

 If even one of the above reasons intrigues you, or it's been a long time since you last looked at AWS, it's work taking a look at AWS today.
-To try AWS, visit and bookmark the [.NET on AWS developer hub](https://aws.amazon.com/dotnet).
+To try AWS, visit and bookmark the [.NET on AWS developer hub](https://aws.amazon.com/dotnet), learn about AWS, open an account, and build something.

 You can explore AWS on us, by requesting developer credit.
 Just send an email request to [dotnet-on-aws-feedback@amazon.com](mailto:dotnet-on-aws-feedback@amazon.com?subject=AWS%20CREDIT) with AWS CREDIT in the subject line, and we'll issue you a one-time developer credit.
-You can also learn about the [AWS Free Tier](https://aws.amazon.com/free/), which gives you a certain amount of free play on different services.
+Learn about the [AWS Free Tier](https://aws.amazon.com/free/), which gives you a certain amount of free play on different services.
 Some of the free tier allowances are quite generous.
-For example, the AWS Lambda free tier include one million free requests per month.
+For example, the AWS Lambda free tier includes one million free requests per month.
 Read the service pricing pages for specific details.

 Build a .NET on AWS application, and share your experiences in the comments.